BaristaLabs/Espresso-v8/README.md

 > Note: This repository contains V8 builds targeting VS2019 and a different set of GN_Options used for Espresso.
 See [this repository](https://github.com/pmed/v8-nuget) for a richer set of target environments.

+Visit https://omahaproxy.appspot.com/ for a list of the V8 versions that correspond to a Chrome build.

 | Package                     | Version
 |-----------------------------|----------------------------------------------------------------------------------------------------------------------|
 |V8 x86 for Visual Studio 2019|[![NuGet](https://img.shields.io/nuget/v/BaristaLabs.Espresso.v8.win-x86.svg)](https://www.nuget.org/packages/BaristaLabs.Espresso.v8-win-x86/)|